Bruce Springsteen: 1964–1972: Early career

 As Springsteen sought to shape a unique and genuine musical and lyrical style, he performed with the bands Dr. Zoom & the Sonic Boom from early-to-mid-1971, the Sundance Blues Band in mid-1971, and the Bruce Springsteen Band from mid-1971 to mid-1972.
-His prolific songwriting ability included, as his future record label would describe it in early publicity campaigns, "more words in some individual songs than other artists had in whole albums".
-He brought his skills to the attention of several people who went on to prove influential to his career development, including new managers Mike Appel and Jim Cretecos, who in turn brought him to the attention of Columbia Records talent scout John Hammond.
-Hammond auditioned Springsteen in May 1972.
+His songwriting ability included, as his future record label described it in early publicity campaigns, "more words in some individual songs than other artists had in whole albums".
+He brought his skills to the attention of several people who went on to prove influential to his career development, including managers Mike Appel and Jim Cretecos, who in turn brought him to the attention of John Hammond, a talent scout at Columbia Records.
+In May 1972, Springsteen auditioned for Hammond.

 In October 1972, Springsteen formed a new band for the recording of his debut album, Greetings from Asbury Park, N.J.
 The band eventually became known as the E Street Band, although the name was not used until September 1974.
-Springsteen acquired the nickname "the Boss" during this period, since he took on the task of collecting his band's nightly pay and distributing it amongst his bandmates.
-The nickname also reportedly sprang from games of Monopoly that Springsteen would play with other Jersey Shore musicians.
+Springsteen acquired the nickname "the Boss" during this period, since he took on the task of collecting his band's nightly pay and distributing it among his bandmates.
+The nickname also reportedly sprang from games of Monopoly, which Springsteen played with other Jersey Shore musicians.